NEMSLinux/nems-docs/check_commands/index.rst

 -  `check_mikrotik_switch <check_mikrotik.html>`__ -
    monitor stats for some MikroTik routers, including thermal sensors, packet loss, uptime, and so-on.
--  `check_minecraft <check_minecraft.html>`__ -
-   monitor Minecraft server uptime, see how many players are connected and analyse the response time. enable-query and enable-rcon do not need to be enabled on the Minecraft server, so you should be able to monitor any Minecraft server.
 -  `check_nrpe <check_nrpe.html>`__ -
    Monitor your hosts at a deeper level.
 Things like CPU usage, free disk space, free RAM, and so-on.